 Jennie Moushos - Ms. Moushos has spent the last 25 years of her career in the financial and insurance sectors, currently serving as Executive Vice President of Finance and Business Development for the conservation associations Ocean Wise.
 Jennie held the Senior Vice President, Western Division for Intact Insurance Company from 2011 to 2018.
 Prior to 2011 she held roles at AXA Pacific Insurance Company including Executive Vice President, and at the Office of the Superintendent of Financials Institutions, Canada as Senior Examiner.
-Ms. Moushos is a Director at Insurance Corporation of British Columbia, Bridges to Community Canada and SOS Children's Villages Canada.
+Ms. Moushos is a Director at Optimum General Insurance, Insurance Corporation of British Columbia, Bridges to Community Canada and past director of SOS Children's Villages Canada.
 Ms. Moushos is a Fellow of the Chartered Professional Accountants.

-James F. Dinning - In addition to chairing the Board of Western, Mr. Dinning is chair (and member of the audit committees) of Russel Metals Inc. and Zag Bank as well as two other private companies.
+James F. Dinning - In addition to chairing the Board of Western, Mr. Dinning is chair (and member of the audit committees) of Russel Metals Inc. and Heritage Royalty.
 He was Chair of the board of Western Financial Group Inc., a company engaged in insurance and investment from 2005 to 2017 when the company was sold to Wawanesa.
+He is past chair of Liquor Stores NA Ltd., and previously served as a director of Parkland Fuel Corp, Finning International Inc., and Shaw Communications.
 Prior to 1997, Mr. Dinning held several key positions during his 11 years as a member of the Legislative Assembly in Alberta, including Provincial Treasurer from 1992 to 1997.
 In 2015, Mr. Dinning became a Member of the Order of Canada and was installed as a Fellow of the Institute of Corporate Directors.
-He is Chancellor Emeritus of the University of Calgary following his four year tenure as Chancellor.
+He is Chancellor Emeritus of the University of Calgary following his four-year tenure as Chancellor.

 Willard Yuill - Willard Yuill is the Chairman and Chief Executive Officer of The Monarch Corporation, a Canadian private equity corporation.
 He is a former Director of Shaw Communications Inc. and former Chairman of their Human Resources and Compensation Committee.
 Mr. Yuill is also Chairman and Chief Executive Officer of CSH International Inc., a United States private equity company.
 Mr. Yuill is on the Board of Governor of St. Andrew's College.
 He is a former Director of Western Financial Group, the Alberta Economic Development Authority, the Medicine Hat Exhibition and Stampede Ltd. and a past Chair of the Alberta chapter of the World Presidents Organization.
 Mr. Yuill received an Honorary Doctor of Laws from the University of Lethbridge in 2006.
-He received the Alberta Order of Excellence in 2016 from the Province of Alberta and in 2017 he was inducted into the Calgary Business Hall of Fame.
+He received the Alberta Order of Excellence in 2016 from the Province of Alberta and in 2017 he was inducted into the Calgary Business Hall of Fame and received an Honorary Applied Degree from the Medicine Hat College.